 Compliance with remuneration provisions

 The remuneration practices of VP Bank are in compliance with appendix 4.4 of the Banking Ordinance (BankO) as well as the EU Directive and are geared to long-term success.
-The decision concerning the earmarking of a total amount for remuneration lies ultimately with the Board of Directors.
+The decision concerning the earmarking of a total amount for remuneration resides ultimately with the Board of Directors.

 VP Bank does not make guaranteed payments in addition to fixed salaries such as end-of-service indemnities agreed in advance.
 Special payments upon commencement of employment may occur in given individual cases – as a rule, these relate to compensation for foregone benefits from the previous employer.